Aga Khan III

-Sir Sultan Muhammad Shah (Note: (سلطان محمد شاه) (2 November 1877 – 11 July 1957), known as Aga Khan III, (Note: (آقا خان سوم)) was the 48th imam of the Nizari Ism'aili branch of Shia Islam.
-He is considered one of the founding fathers of Pakistan, and also served as the first permanent president of the All-India Muslim League (AIML).
+Sir Sultan Muhammad Shah (Note: (2 November 1877 – 11 July 1957), known as Aga Khan III, (Note: (آقا خان سوم)) was the 48th imam of the Nizari Ism'aili branch of Shia Islam.
+He is considered one of the founding fathers of Pakistan, serving as the first permanent president and founder of the All-India Muslim League (AIML).
+He also served as the first Pro-Chancellor and founder of Aligarh Muslim University from 1920 till 1930.

 Shah sought the advancement of Muslims and the protection of Muslim rights in British India.
 The League, until the late 1930s, was not a large organization but represented landed and commercial Muslim interests as well as advocating for British education during the British Raj.
 Shah advocated for the recognition of Muslims in India as a distinct political and cultural community, a position that would later align with the principles underlying the two-nation theory.
 Even after he resigned as president of the AIML in 1912, he still exerted a major influence on its policies and agendas.
 He was nominated to represent India at the League of Nations in 1932 and served as President of the 18th Assembly of The League of Nations (1937–1938).

 Early life

-He was born in Karachi, Sindh (now in Pakistan), in British India in 1877 to Aga Khan II (who had emigrated from Persia) and his third wife, Nawab A'lia Shamsul-Muluk, a granddaughter of Fath Ali Shah of Persia.
+He was born in Karachi, Sindh (now in Pakistan), in British India in 1877 to Aga Khan II (who had emigrated from Persia) and his third wife, Nawab A'lia Shamsul-Muluk, a granddaughter of Fath Ali Shah of Iran.
 After attending Eton College, he studied at the University of Cambridge.